Help JoesPiper continue its mission

 less than $600!

-From looking the 1987 paint job in thge first picture above, you would think the plane looks pretty darn good the way it sits and looks, and it does (after compounding and waxing with a buffer) Reality says a different story.
+From looking at the 1987 paint in the first picture above, you would think the plane looks pretty darn good the way it sits and looks and it does (after compounding and waxing with a buffer) Reality says a different story.
 The white Imron is somewhat faded but not too bad with some nicks here and there and it should since we are talking 31 years since N16583 had any kind of paint work performed.

 The procedure was the same procedure across the ailerons and sure enough the roughness was there - kinda like super fine sandpaper (wet sanding paper).
 Then, the light bulb lit up like a strobe flash in your eyes - PARASITIC DRAG!
-Porosity (age and sun from 2000 thru 2003 in Arizona- no hanger) - in the paint causing the parasitic drag and irregular air flows over the control surfaces.
+Porosity (age and sun for three years under the S.W. skies not being hangered) in the paint causing the parasitic drag and irregular air flows over the control surfaces.
 I sat there just shaking my head at the time and knew my work was cut out for me.

 Need some help?
 JoesPiper can help!